 My son, Jasper.
 It is cliché but true.
 Birthing him and making it through postpartum alive is the accomplishment of my life.
-Making it to six months of breastfeeding while running Ziva and preparing for the launch Stress Less, Accomplish More has been a herculean feat and worth every second.
+Making it to six months of breastfeeding while running Ziva and preparing for the launch of Stress Less, Accomplish More has been a Herculean feat and worth every second.

 The day I came back from maternity leave my team gathered around the table and shared with me everything they accomplished in my absence.
 They crushed two launches and organized a whole campaign without me.
 I felt so thankful, proud and relieved.